davidderaedt/brackets-buildsys/README.md

 * `$project`: path to the folder of the project currently open
 * `$file`: path to the currently open file
-* `$scripts`: path to global scripts
+* `$scripts`: path to the "global scripts" folder (see below).

-##Global scripts
+##Scripts and executables

 Your commands will most likely want to run shell scripts, batch scripts, commands or other executables.

-If the executables are added to your PATH env. variable, then you can refer to it directly.
+If the executables are added to your PATH env. variable, then you should be able to refer to it directly (e.g. `ant`), but if it doesn't work, simply add the path to the executable (e.g. `/usr/local/bin/node` rather than just `node`).

-If it's not, then you can either refer to it by its absolute path, or use a relative path with our special keywords.
+Other scripts and executables can be refered to by absolute or relative paths.

 If you placed a copy of the scripts inside your project's folder, you can use the `$project` keyword.
 For instance, if the project currently open is `/my/project/`, to execute `my/project/scripts/deploy.sh`, your cmd is `$project/scripts/deploy.sh`.

-If you want to share scripts globally (ie for all your projects) you can add the script file to the `scripts` folder located in this extension folder (which, again, you'll find by selecting `Help > Show Extension Folder` in the menu).
+If you want to share scripts globally (ie for all your projects) without having to add it to your PATH environment variable, you can copy the script file to the `scripts` folder located in this extension folder (which you can open by selecting `Help > Show Extension Folder` in the menu and browse to `user/buildsys`).

-##Permissions, people

-A quick reminder: executable files such as commands, shell scripts, batch scripts etc *will only work if you gave them the proper permissions*.
+> A quick reminder: executable files such as commands, shell scripts, batch scripts etc *will only work if you gave them the proper permissions*.
 To give exec permssion on Mac OS, open the Terminal and type `chmod 755 ` , drag and drop your script on your Terminal, and hit enter.

 ##Executing Build Systems